-- Understand the importance of information sharing, both within the setting and with other settings on transfer (including in-year transfer), and with the safeguarding partners, other agencies, organisations, and practitioners. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR). - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- Understand the importance of information sharing, both within the setting and with other settings on transfer including in-year, and with the safeguarding partners, other agencies, organisations and practitioners. - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR). - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - See Information Sharing policy for more details.

-Deputy Designated Safeguarding Lead/s (DDSL):
+Deputy Designated Safeguarding Lead/s (DDSL)